Dear Fellow Software Developer,

 Take a good look at all the career-building techniques I've packed into these modules.

-You have up to a FULL YEAR to decide whether How to Market Yourself is right for you.
+You have up to a full 90 days to decide whether How to Market Yourself is right for you.

 And if for any reason (or no reason at all) you decide it's not a good fit, just shoot me an email and I'll promptly refund every penny—NO questions and NO hassles.